jannor-usyd/crustal_thickness_grids/README.md

 # crustal_thickness_grids
-Global crustal thickness output from 515 Ma to present in 5 Myr intervals that is based on the Phase 4A paleoelevation grids.
-Two versions are made available, one in the optimized mantle frame and another in the palaeomagnetic reference frame (PMAG).
+These scripts create global crustal thickness output from 515 Ma to present in 5 Myr intervals, based on the Phase 4A paleoelevation grids.
+Two versions can be computed, one in the optimized mantle frame and another in the palaeomagnetic reference frame (PMAG).